NBA Proposes Lowering Eligible Draft Age to 18 After Zion Williamson Knee Injury

 "I would advise [Zion] to shut it down and wait for the draft. ...
 You're set up to risk either limiting your NBA career or potentially wrecking your NBA career for the sake of Duke University, which is paying you no more than room, board, and tuition." — @RealSkipBayless https://t.co/tBIDJD7FBy

 The current rules, which began with the 2006 NBA draft, prevent players from declaring for the draft until they are one year out of high school.
-This has created a system of "one-and-done," where top prospects play for one season of college basketball before leaving for the NBA.
+This has created a system of "one-and-done," where top prospects play one season of college basketball before leaving for the NBA.

-Of course, some players are helped by the single season, including Williamson.
-The Duke star was only considered the No. 5 recruit in the 2018 class by 247Sports composite rankings, but his play over the first few months solidified him as the top overall pick.
+Some players benefit from that one season, including Williamson.
+The Duke star was only considered the No. 5 recruit in the 2018 class, according to 247Sports' composite rankings, but his play over the first few months solidified him as the top overall pick.

-Still, the one-and-done era has also created a lot of negatives.
+Still, the one-and-done era has also created negatives.

-"One-and-done has played a significant role in corrupting and destabilizing college basketball, restricting the freedom of choice of players, and undermining the relationship of college basketball to the mission of higher education," the Commission on College Basketball chaired by Condoleezza Rice stated in its report in April 2018, per Jeff Borzello, Jonathan Givony and Myron Medcalf of ESPN.
+"One-and-done has played a significant role in corrupting and destabilizing college basketball, restricting the freedom of choice of players, and undermining the relationship of college basketball to the mission of higher education," the Commission on College Basketball, which was chaired by Condoleezza Rice, stated in its report in April 2018, per Jeff Borzello, Jonathan Givony and Myron Medcalf of ESPN.

-NBA commissioner Adam Silver took these notes seriously when discussing probably changes, per Sam Amick of USA Today:
+NBA Commissioner Adam Silver took these notes seriously when discussing possible changes, per Sam Amick of USA Today:

 "My personal view is that we're ready to make that change.
-It won't come immediately, but…when I weighed the pros and cons – (and) given that (former Secretary of State) Condoleezza Rice and her (NCAA) commission has recommended to the NBA that those one-and-done players now come directly into the league and, in essence, the college community is saying 'We do not want those players anymore,' I mean that sort of tips the scale in my mind that we should be taking a serious look at lowering our age to 18."
+It won't come immediately, but...when I weighed the pros and cons—(and) given that (former Secretary of State) Condoleezza Rice and her (NCAA) commission has recommended to the NBA that those one-and-done players now come directly into the league and, in essence, the college community is saying 'We do not want those players anymore,' I mean that sort of tips the scale in my mind that we should be taking a serious look at lowering our age to 18."

-These comments made the change likely to come, but it will still need approval from the NBPA.
+These comments make the change likely to happen, but it will still need approval from the NBPA.